Singaporebrides | Essentials

 Save our Hui Li checklist to help you prepare for this important ritual.

-Where to Get Your Guo Da Li (过大礼) items?
+Places To Shop For Your Guo Da Li (过大礼) Needs

 There are many Guo Da Li shops located island-wide, with the majority of them situated in the Chinatown area.
 To save you the trouble of googling for all the available Guo Da Li shops, we’ve compiled a list of shops you can go to for your Guo Da Li needs.